Ultimate One Week Italy Itinerary for First Timers

 homepalace.
 Since then, shops have been added and create the look it has today.
 Prepare for some crowds! - Piazzale Michelangelo: The best viewpoint in Florence!
 It requires an uphill walk and is the furthest out you’ll get from the city center.
 So make the trek worth it Bring some snacks and hangout for a while like everyone else does.

-Don’t at me, art fanatics.You decide if that’s worth it for you, but I have such FOMO that I had to pay €12 and see for myself.
-Pro-tip: avoid the lines AND the €4 online skip-the-line fee to book by visiting on one of the days they allow night visits!
-I got in so quickly!
-No one really knows about it, which is why it’s so empty, so let’s try not to tell too many people? *wink* Confirm the night time hours, or book online, here. - Uffizi Gallery: Uffizi means “offices” in Italian, and this building actually used to be the Medici’s offices.
+Don’t at me, art fanatics.You decide if that’s worth it for you, but I have such FOMO that I had to pay €16 and see for myself.
+Book in advance at the official site for an additional €4 fee. - Uffizi Gallery: Uffizi means “offices” in Italian, and this building actually used to be the Medici’s offices.
 Nowadays, it’s a world-famous art museum.
 Its most-famous art piece is the Birth of Venus painting.
-Entry costs €12, plus €4 for the skip-the-line online booking fee on the official site.
+Entry costs €25, plus €4 for the skip-the-line online booking fee on the official site.

 - San Lorenzo Market: This is Florence’s most-famous market.
 Stop by here to shop leather and eat in the indoor food stalls.